Senior CE Camp

 Senior Camp exists to give as many young people as possible a genuine encounter with Christ Jesus, encouraging and equipping them to serve Him wholeheartedly.

-This year we are super excited to have Luke Rasmussen speak at CE Camp this year!
+We are super excited to have Dave Shepherd speak at Senior CE Camp this year!